mindreader/elixir-jeopardy/README.md

 ## Scraper

 Questions are gently scraped from j-archive.com and then can be indexed by category and written out to disk.
 There are about 60000 questions available, which is the last several years of jeopardy.
-Questions involving pictures or audio have had them stripped out as they are usually not available to be scraped but they remain in the collection becuase there is almost always a reasonable clue to go along with them.
+Questions involving pictures or audio have had them stripped out as they are usually not available to be scraped but they remain in the collection because there is almost always a reasonable clue to go along with them.

 ## API